opro/opro/README.md

 ## Custom Auth

-If you're not using devise you can manually configure your own auth strategy.
-In the future I plan on adding more auth strategies, ping me or submit a pull request for your desired authentication scheme.
+If you're not using devise, you can manually configure your own auth strategy.
+In the future I plan on adding more auth strategies; ping me or submit a pull request for your desired authentication scheme.

       Opro.setup do |config|